EnergyArchmage/EplusGridDev/design/FY2016/Electrical Storage Improvements.md

 This field contains the name of a schedule that describes when the power converter is available.
 If power conversion is not available then electric power from the grid cannot be used to charge storage.
 Any non-zero value means the converter is available.
 If this field is blank, the schedule has a value of 1 for all time periods and the converter is always available.
 Standby power consumption is on when converter is available and off when the converter is not available.

 #### Field: Power Conversion Efficiency Method
 This choice field is used to select which method is used to define the efficiency with which power is converted from AC to DC.
-There are two options: SimpleFixedEfficiency or FunctionOfPower.
+There are two options: SimpleFixed or FunctionOfPower.
 - SimpleFixed indicates that power conversion efficiency is a constant with the value set in the next field.
-There is no need to size the converter and varying levels of power do not affect the efficiency.
+There is no need to size the converter (with a value in the field called Design Maximum Continuous Input Power) and varying levels of power do not affect the efficiency.
 SimpleFixed is the default.
 - FunctionOfPower indicates that the power conversion efficiency is a function of the level of power being converted.
-This method is intended to model the characteristic that converters tend to operate less efficiency when load well below their design size.
+This method is intended to model the characteristic that converters tend to operate less efficiently when loaded well below their design size.
 The converter must be sized with a value in the Design Maximum Continuous Input Power and the functional relationship described in a performance curve or look-up table.

 #### Field: Simple Fixed Efficiency
 This numeric field is used to set a constant efficiency for conversion of AC to DC at all power levels.
 This field is only used, and is required, when the Power Conversion Efficiency Method is set to SimpleFixed.
 The value must be greater than 0.0 and less than equal to 1.0.
 The default is 0.95.

 #### Field: Design Maximum Continuous Input Power
 This numeric field describes the size of the power converter in terms of its design input power level, in Watts.
 This is the AC power going into the converter.
 This field is only used, and is required, when the the Power Conversion Efficiency Method is set to FunctionOfPower.
 This input serves as an upper limit for the AC power input and is used to normalize power for use in the performance curve or table.
-The power being converted at any given time is divided by the value in this field.
+The AC power being converted at any given time is divided by the value in this field.

 #### Field: Efficiency Function of Power Curve Name
 This field is the name of a performance curve or table object that describes how efficiency varies as a function of normalized power.
-The single independent "x" variable input for curve or table is the ratio of AC input power at a given time divided by design power in the previous field.
-The result of the curve should be the power conversion efficiency for that normalized power so that DC power output is the product of efficiency times the AC power input.
-Any of the single-variable performance curves or lookup tables can be used to describe performance.
+The single independent "x" variable input for the curve or table is the ratio of AC input power at a given time divided by design power in the previous field.
+The result of the curve should be the power conversion efficiency for that normalized power so that DC power output is the product of efficiency multiplied by the AC power input.
+Any of the single-variable performance curves or lookup table objects can be used to describe performance.
 This field is only used, and is required, when the the Power Conversion Efficiency Method is set to FunctionOfPower.

 #### Field: Ancillary Power Consumed In Standby
 This numeric field describes the ancillary power consumed by the converter when it is available but not converting power, in Watts.
 This field is optional and can be used with any of the efficiency methods.
+If this converter is really on mode of a bidirectional inverter, take care not to double count the ancillary consumption by including them in both this component and the inverter component.

 #### Field: Zone Name
 This field is the name of thermal zone where the converter is located.
 If this field is omitted then the converter is considered outdoors.
 The power lost during the conversion process is treated as heat gains and added the thermal zone named in this field.
 The split between radiation and convection can be controlled in the next input field.